Královo Pole: Notable places

-Transportation
+Transport

 Královo Pole is connected with the Brno centre by several tram lines and one trolleybus line.
 Another trolleybus line provides a tangential connection with city districts in the west.
 The Brno-Královo Pole railway station is served by local passenger trains and fast trains Brno-Prague (via Havlíčkův Brod).
 A bus terminal is located in front of the station, with bus lines to the northern outskirts of Brno.
 The Brno outer ring road is tunneled west–east under the district and at the tunnel portals it crosses radial highways leading to Svitavy.